blankenshipg17/ISPel-content-web-applications/web-apps/URL_and_HTML/file6/index.md

   * often includes a browser payload
   * generally for submitting forms
   * E.g., send a user information to server (login form)
-* <mark>Payload</mark> is the part of that response that is communicating directly to you, usually JSON format data.
+* Payload is the part of that response that is communicating directly to you, usually JSON format data.
 We will learn what is JSON later.

 ## Other HTTP Request Types